 How else do you keep something quiet?
 Well, you bring money into the equation.
 You can pay for a doctor to come to your home, as it appears Jenner did in the latter half of her pregnancy.
 (During one of the sonograms featured in the video, Jenner is clearly at home, having summoned a doctor to come to her residence.)
 Jenner also allegedly took Lamaze classes online.
 Money affords privacy, as the residents of gated communities can surely tell you.
 The only trouble with this information lockdown is that it feels as if Jenner violated an unspoken contract.

 Our relationship to what I like to call the American Royal family is complicated.
 It feels intimate, so much so that it's easy to forget who made the first move.
 The Kardashians invited us into their home, and they've done the inviting ever since.
 Because their image these days is largely social media-controlled, they don't even have to answer to the press all that much.
 If Jenner wants to keep a pregnancy private for nine months, she can.
 All she has to do is shut the door.
-Of course, there's only so many times she can shut us out — it's very telling that Jenner apologized for keeping us at arm's length.
+Of course, there's only so many times she can shut us out — it's very telling that Jenner apologised for keeping us at arm's length.
 You can ghost us, Kylie, but only if you come crawling back with an intimate 12-minute video.

 Read These Stories Next: